 Ursula is a partner in the PwC Capital Markets Group and brings 15 years of specialised capital markets experience to the Listing Authority Advisory Panel.
 She has extensive experience of working with companies operating in London capital markets including a significant number of major listings and class 1 transactions.
 Ursula has also worked with companies seeking overseas listings, including the USA, Hong Kong and Singapore, which also gives her an understanding of the differences in regulation across other markets.

-Amanda has been a partner at Allen & Overy LLP since 2007 and heads up the International Capital Markets Know-How & Training team, in which role she is responsible for the development and management of internal and external training programmes and at external conferences.
-Prior to taking on a knowledge role, Amanda worked as an associate at Allen and Overy gaining experience of a wide range of international capital markets transactions, including vanilla debt issues, ECP, Global CP and EMTN Programmes, structured and equity linked issues and covered warrant issues.
+Amanda is a regular speaker on Allen & Overy's internal and external training programmes and at external conferences.
+Prior to taking on a knowledge role, Amanda worked as an associate at Allen & Overy gaining experience of a wide range of international capital markets transactions, including vanilla debt issues, ECP, Global CP and EMTN Programmes, structured and equity linked issues and covered warrant issues.

 05/08/2020: Information added Panel details updated